Chapter 13.02

 2. Class A roof assemblies also include ferrous or copper shingles or sheets, metal sheets and shingles, clay or concrete roof tile, or slate installed on noncombustible decks.

-Section R902.1.3 is amended by revising it to require a minimum Class B roof as follows:
+Section R902.1.2 is amended in its entirety by revising it to require a minimum Class B roof as follows:

-R902.1.3 Roof coverings within all other areas.
-The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the alteration, repair or replacement of the roof of every existing structure, shall be a fire-retardant roof covering that is at least Class B.
+R902.1.2.
+Roof Coverings In All Other Areas Other Than Fire Hazard Severity Zones or a Wildland-Urban Interface (WUI) Area.
+The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the alteration, repair or replacement of the roof of every existing structure, shall be a fireretardant roof covering that is at least Class B.

-Section R902.2, first paragraph, is amended by revising it to allow only Class A or B treated wood roofs as follows:
+Section R902.2, Fire-Retardant-Treated Shingles and Shakes, first paragraph is amended by revising it to allow only Class A or B treated wood roofs as follows:

 Chapter 10, Chimneys and Fireplaces, is amended as follows:

-Section R1001.13, Outdoor Fireplaces, Fire Pits, Fire Rings, or similar devices, is hereby added as follows:
+Section R1001.14, Outdoor Fireplaces, Fire Pits, Fire Rings, or Similar Devices, is hereby added as follows:

-R1001.13 Outdoor Fireplaces, Fire Pits, Fire Rings, or similar devices.
+R1001.14.
+Outdoor Fireplaces, Fire Pits, Fire Rings, or Similar Devices.
 Outdoor fireplaces, fire pits, fire rings, or similar exterior devices shall comply with this section.

 Exception: Barbeques, grills, and other portable devices intended solely for cooking.